Court: OB-GYN can testify at trial of teen mom accused of killing newborn

 A seven-page ruling handed down in April by Judge Don Oda considered 11 stipulations before the court having to do with Richardson’s medical records and visits to the gynecologist as well as conversations which led to her doctor calling police about her baby buried in the back yard.

-Richardson’s trial was scheduled to begin in April, but it has been vacated until further notice.
+Richardson’s trial was scheduled to begin in April, but was delayed while issues like the doctor’s testimony were worked out.

 Copyright 2018 WXIX.
 All rights reserved.